ADv0rnik/2_Algorithmization/README.md

 **Exercise09.** In an array of integers with length n find the most common number.
 If there are more than one of these numbers, define the smallest one.

 **Exercise10.** Compress the array, discarding every second element from it (fill the vacated elements with zeros).

+**Exercise11.** A matrix is given.
+Display all odd columns with the first item greater than the last.